Table of Contents[Hide][Show]

 What is your favorite beach town destination?
 Whether you prefer strolling the boardwalk, a quiet patch of sand or a rocky beach suited for long walk, the east coast has you covered.
 Here is our curated list of the best East Coast beaches.

 Note that many beaches have reduced parking due to COVID-19, and rules on masks vary from state to state.
 Be sure to check state guidelines about mandated quarantines upon arrival from certain states.

 Want to make sure you don’t forget anything when you’re getting ready for a trip to the beach?
 Check out our ultimate beach packing list, updated for COVID-19.

 Old Saybrook is a classic New England resort town, with a white sand beach, marina, and historic buildings.
 The family friendly beaches are best for families with young children.

-TravelingMom tip: While you’re in the neighborhood, take a ride on the Essex steam train.
+TravelingMom tip: While you’re in the neighborhood, take a ride on the Essex steam train or pedal a Rail-Bike for a 9.5 mile round trip.
 Buy tickets in advance.

 Best Beach for Families in Delaware

 Rehoboth Beach has a classic mix of a long boardwalk lined with restaurants, souvenir shops and places to rent a surrey or take a spin on a ride.
 In other words, it’s perfect for families with kids of all ages.